-The huge variety of applications for RFID implies that products come in a lot of distinct flavors, differing with respect to the operating frequency, the maximum achievable range for a query, and thereby the energy that can be drawn from the field of a reader for reliable operation [9].
-Passive RFIDs are severely limited with respect to their maximum power consumption, i.e., the amount of switching transistors during their operation, which has a direct impact on the amount of cryptography that can be put on a passive transponder.
+The huge variety of applications for RFID implies that products come in a lot of distinct flavors, differing amongst others in the operating frequency, the maximum achievable range for a query, and their computational power [9].

+Passive RFIDs draw all energy required for their operation from the field of a reader and are hence severely limited with respect to their maximum power consumption, i.e., the amount of switching transistors during their operation, which has a direct impact on their cryptographic capabilities.
 For highly demanding applications, the ISO/IEC 14443 standard for contactless smartcards [13, 14] has proven to be suitable.
-A strong electromagnetic field combined with a specified reading distance of only approx. 10 cm provides - contrary to most other RFID schemes - a sufficient amount of energy even for public key cryptography, as realized in the electronic passport [1].

-In the standard, a contactless smartcard is also referred to as Proximity Inte-grated Circuit Card (PICC), while the reader is called Proximity Coupling Device (PCD).
+A strong electromagnetic field combined with a specified reading distance of only approx. 10 cm provides - contrary to most other RFID schemes - a sufficient amount of energy even for public key cryptography, as realised in the electronic passport [1].
+In the standard, a contactless smartcard is also referred to as Proximity Integrated Circuit Card (PICC), while the reader is called Proximity Coupling Device (PCD).
 The PCD generates an electromagnetic field with a carrier frequency of 13.56 MHz, that supplies the PICC with energy and at the same time serves as a medium for the wireless communication.
 All communication is initiated by the PCD, while the PICC answers by load-modulating the field of the PCD [13].